zonemaster/zonemaster-backend/docs/Installation.md

 > **Note:** This creates a database called `zonemaster`, as well as a user
 > called "zonemaster" with the password "zonemaster" (as stated in the config
 > file).
 This user has just enough permissions to run the backend software.
->
-> Only run this command during an initial installation of the Zonemaster
-> backend.
-If you do this on an existing system, you will wipe out the data in
-> your database.

 #### 3.2.2 Instructions for PostgreSQL (CentOS)